Identity Theft & Online Security

 There are numerous things you do throughout the day that make it easy for someone to steal your identity.
-A thief can access your personal information by stealing your purse or wallet, rummaging through your trash for information, stealing your mail, or completing a false change of address form to re-direct mail to their address.
-A thief may even contact you through phone or email, acting as a representative of a legitimate company or your bank.
+A thief can access your personal information by stealing your purse or wallet, rummaging through your trash for information, stealing your mail, or completing a false change-of-address form to redirect mail to their own address.
+A thief may even contact you by phone or email, acting as a representative of a legitimate company or your bank.

 Once a thief has that information they can steal your identity without your knowledge and it could take you years to repair it.
 You can minimize this risk by managing your personal information cautiously.